kenoticpurge/Corotational-Beam-Elements/README.md

 You'll find both planar and spatial beam elements, statics and dynamics, and a few cases studies like Canitlever Beams or Rotating Beams

 The "Corotational Formulation" used can be found in the following key papers:
-  "Efﬁcient formulation for dynamics of corotational 2D beams" and "Co-rotational beam elements with warping eﬀects in instability problems"
+  "Efﬁcient formulation for dynamics of corotational 2D beams", "Co-rotational beam elements with warping eﬀects in instability problems", "Consistent co-rotational framework for Euler-Bernoulli and Timoshenko beam-column elements under distributed member loads"

 The implementation is verified by results in ABAQUS and comparing with the papers.